tomrake/tomrake.github.io/_posts/2019-08-31-Appium-WinAppDriver.md

 - Proof of concepts demostrates how to perform a certain activity leading to documentation and/or coding of a Task.
 - Issues about ports and appium for direct WebAppDriver relate to "the stucture" of the proposed solution to a task.
-- A Coded Structure is prefered over a Documented Structure."
+- A Coded Structure is prefered over a Documented Structure.

 ## Resources